ElliottDylan60/Instagram-API/README.md

-### Questions
+## Contact
-If you have any questions feel free to email me:
+If you have any questions feel free to contact me:

-ElliottDylan@protonmail.com
+elliottdylan@protonmail.com